Duntryleague: Subdivision and development as a golf course

 In 1929 land was resumed on the western boundary.
 In 1933–34, Duntryleague was subdivided by the family into the names of Michael Francis (eastern 180 acre) and Thomas Dalton (western 124 acre).

 The most significant assistance to the pleasant environment of Orange given by sport has been the creation of Duntryleague Golf Club.
 The Presbyterian Church, though never dominant in Orange, brought golf to the town in the 1890s when the Revd.
 W. G. Maconochie with some Scots emigres, established a small, informal course on what is now Moulder Park.
 A club was formed in 1901 and the first official golf course, with sand greens, was created in the area of Bletchington, called Clover Hill, directly north of the town up to Kearney's Drive.
 Most of this area was sub-dividable and the club moved south east in 1919 to 80 acre outside the town on the Icely Road, opposite the present Canobolas High School.
 The clubhouse of 1924–5 at Icely Road, a very good example of its kind, still survives as a spacious residence.

 The decisive move came in 1935 when the Catholic Church decided to sell the entire Duntryleague estate of 180 acres, including the mansion (which had come into church hands through Father Patrick Dalton, a Jesuit, who had inherited the land from his father James in 1919).
 An exceedingly shrewd case was made in a pamphlet distributed to the golf club members when they met to discuss the desirability of purchasing Duntryleague and ways and means to raise the $50,000 needed for the purchase ($24,000) and expenses of creating a course and converting the mansion to a hotel.
 The pamphlet stressed the tourist value of such a facility.

-A properly designed golf course on the Duntryleague estate dominating as it does the Western approaches to the town with its picturesque old mansion, handsome drive and magnificent trees could very easily be made not only an outstanding feature of the town, but a place of note throughout the whole State.
-It would be a verifiable Mecca for golfers both in summer and winter.

-Orange has long needed a really first-class guest house and it is estimated by those in the town who are conversant with the tourist influx during the season that no difficulty would be experienced in keeping such a place full for a good proportion of the year for tourists who are continually coming to Orange in search of similar accommodation and going away disappointed.